Omar Mateen: Alleged links to terrorist groups

-Role in the Orlando nightclub shooting
+Pulse nightclub shooting

 Before the shooting

 Two months before the attack, Mateen transferred his share of a Port St. Lucie home for only $10 to his sister and brother-in-law.

 Mateen legally purchased a SIG Sauer SIG MCX semi-automatic rifle and a 9mm Glock 17 handgun, the two firearms later used in the shooting, from a gun shop in Port St. Lucie two weeks before the shooting.
 He also attempted to purchase body armor, but was unable to do so as the store where he tried to make the purchase did not sell the product he sought.
 Several weeks before the attack, he attempted to purchase body armor and 1,000 rounds of bulk ammunition at another gun shop, but the staff became suspicious of him and turned him away.
 A salesperson at the shop then said he contacted the FBI, but federal officials said they had no record of such a report, and the local sheriff's office also said it was unaware of the incident.

 ABC News and Fox News reported that early in the morning of June 12, the day of the attack, Mateen posted on one of his Facebook accounts: "The real muslims will never accept the filthy ways of the west ...
 You kill innocent women and children by doing us airstrikes...now taste the Islamic state[sic] vengeance" as well as "America and Russia stop bombing the Islamic state."
 His final post to Facebook was "In the next few days you will see attacks from the Islamic State in the usa."
 These posts, since deleted, were uncovered by the United States Senate Committee on Homeland Security and Governmental Affairs.